CaptainVincent/runwasi/README.md

 #### Test and demo with containerd

+Instead of run the shim built from youself, you can try our experimental installation workflow [here](docs/experimental.md#Installation).

 **Attention**

-Instead of docker-desktop official release feature `use containerd for pulling and storing images` enable, below operations we talk is build a local image and interact with the container base on image we built.
+Instead of docker-desktop official release with feature `use containerd for pulling and storing images` is stable, below operations we talk is build a local image and interact with the container base on image we built.

 - **Install WasmEdge first (If you choose Wasmedge as your wasm runtime)**